Staff

 Charlotte Hovey

-Charlotte is a first-year Master of Public Policy student at the Ford school.
+Charlotte is a second-year Master of Public Policy student at the Ford school.
 She is committed to improving socioeconomic equity in the U.S. through social infrastructure, criminal justice, and environmental justice.
 Before pursuing her Master’s, Charlotte conducted research and wrote reports about the supply chain as a Communication Coordinator for Carrollco Marketing.
 Born and raised in the California Bay Area, Charlotte graduated summa cum laude from UC Santa Barbara, with a B.A. in Sociology and Communication.
 There, she worked for nonprofits Environment California and Students Against Sexual Assault.

 Aiswarya Padmanabhan

-Aiswarya is a first-year Master of Public Policy student at the Gerald R. Ford School of Public Policy.
+Aiswarya is a second-year Master of Public Policy student at the Gerald R. Ford School of Public Policy.
 She is passionate about international economic development, gender policy, and environmental policy and is looking to pursue a career in the nexus of the three areas.
 Having grown up in the United Arab Emirates, Aiswarya graduated magna cum laude from the American University of Sharjah, with a B.A. in International Studies, with minors in Economics and Environmental Policy.
 She has previously interned with the IOM Office of the Directory General and worked as a Communications Volunteer with the World Food Program.

 Francisco Brady